devstaff-crete/DevStaff-Heraklion/Sponsors.md

 * "Thank you" mention in our social media.

 ### How to contact us about Sponsorship opportunities
 Depending on the time of year and ongoing sponsor engagements, some, or all, of the above options may or may not be available.
-Please contact us at info @t devstaff d0t gr, so you can get in touch with the Org Team and discuss the available options.
+Please contact us at [info@devstaff.gr](mailto:info@devstaff.gr?subject:Sponsorship), so you can get in touch with the Org Team and discuss the available options.

 ### Sponsor Eligibility
 We did discuss about whether sponsorship should be open to IT companies at all (so that we wouldn't face any competition / conflict of interest issues), however, we agreed that we will not place any explicit constraints for the time being.